 Consult with the Cornell Career Services pre-law advisor, Diane Miller, for advice on choosing the right law school for you.
 There is also an online guide to legal careers.
 For seniors applying to law school, dean’s certification letters can be obtained with a few weeks advance notice.
 In order to submit your Cornell records to a law school, click here to access the release form.
-For more information, click here.
+For more information on pre-law, click here.

 Interested in medical school or other health careers?

 Many rewarding occupations exist in the field of healthcare, and many of these career paths involve additional schooling post-graduation.
 Medical school, dental school, veterinary school and a host of other health graduate programs are common destinations for Arts & Sciences students.
 The health careers graduate school process can be long and complicated, but Ana Adinolfi, our Arts & Sciences pre-health advisor, can help you with your application.
 You can also consult with your advising dean for advice on course requirements and academic preparation.
 In order to submit your Cornell records to a medical school, click here to access the release form.
 An online guide to health careers is also available.
 Click here for more information on health careers.

 Do you want to take a year or two to explore the world, develop your skills, take on a new challenge, or give back to the community?
 If so, a gap year may be for you; schedule an appointment with a career advisor to discuss your options.

 Concerned about future employment?
 The experience gained and skills developed through service will strengthen your candidacy in your job search.